g0d/GreyOS/README.md

 GreyOS is a new kind of OS, a Meta-OS.

-GreyOS introduces a new era of unimited possibilities with the concept of Cloud Computer (CC).
+GreyOS introduces a new era of unlimited possibilities with the concept of Cloud Computer (CC).
 GreyOS is still under rigorous development and not a final system to be deployed for business purposes.
 Ths CC is the next generation of computing but highly experimental for now.
 GreyOS is based on the latest [micro-MVC](https://github.com/g0d/micro-MVC) and supported by various developers across the globe.